heyqule/erm_zerg_economy/README.md

 This mod does not add prototype or handle game logic by itself.
 It's done in the enemy mod that uses this.

 # Features:
-- Added Larva egg economy.
+- Added Larva egg item.
 - Added recipe to create more larva egg (Biochamber).
 - Added recipe to convert larva egg to nutrients (Biochamber).
 - Added recipe to convert larva egg to biter egg (Biochamber).